So you want it all – choice, quality, customization and affordability in your drapery panels? Well, good thing we met!

 Adding designer, customized drapery detailing to every room of your home is easier and more affordable now than you ever dreamed.
 Right now at National Drapery, you can find many designer fabric options, customize them for your specific needs, and order (without a fuss!) right here at our Online Store.
-And when you get there, we think you will be delighted to find that our Coco & Linen Collections of customized drapery panels and feather toss cushions are all also on a special promotional offer you won’t be able to resist.
+And when you get there, we think you will be delighted to find that our Coco & Linen Collections of customized panels and feather toss cushions are all also on a special promotional offer you won’t be able to resist.

-To help you make your design dreams come true, you can first order free sample fabric swatches, coordinate with your quality accessories and then have your custom drapery panel order shipped right to your home.
-Our team of in-house craftsmen will produce your custom drapery and cushions covers, right here in our Toronto-based sewing factory – expertly cut and tailored to your measurements and needs.
+To help you make your design dreams come true, you can first order free sample fabric swatches, coordinate with your quality accessories and then have your custom panel order shipped right to your home.
+Our team of in-house craftsmen will produce your custom drapes and cushions covers, right here in our Toronto-based sewing factory – expertly cut and tailored to your measurements and needs.

 Measuring drapery panels for your space

-Determine Space Needed for Drapery Pole
+Determine Space Needed for Pole

 - Measure window width – window frame to outside (A).